Clinical Study Phases

-If a new treatment is successful in one phase, it may move on to testing in the next phase.
+If a new treatment (also called an investigational or experimental treatment) is successful in one phase, it may move on to the next phase.
 The information gained in each phase helps researchers design subsequent studies.
 As a treatment progresses through the phases, the number of participants in the studies typically increases.
 For example, a Phase I study will have a small number of participants, perhaps as few as 10, while a Phase III study may enroll hundreds or even thousands of people.

 Sometimes two phases may be combined (as in Phase I/II or Phase II/III studies) to provide a smooth transition between phases and allow the research questions to be answered more quickly or with fewer participants.